jorendorff/tabletop-games/space-lawyer.md

     If there are extra players, they'll be the **Jury** and **Witnesses**;
     if not, the Judge does these jobs too.

+*   Look through the Space Lawyer deck until you see a person.
+    Put this card face-up in front of the Prosecutor.
+    This is the murder victim.

+*   Keep looking until you see another person.
+    Put this card face-up in front of the Defense.
+    This is the defendant, the person who stands accused of murder.
+    Shuffle the rest of the deck.

 *   Deal each Space Lawyer seven cards from the Space Lawyer deck.

 *   Deal the Defense three cards from the Defense deck.